yanfuzhou/yanfuzhou.github.io/index.md

 # [](#header-1)Project Details

-In order to test our workflow and strategy, and before we do massive produce of HDSM dataset at country level, an experiment is take out in St Louis, MO.
-The project will continue add more coverage area and adjust its workflow.
+In order to test our workflow and strategy, and before we do massive produce of HDSM dataset at country level, an experiment is taking out in St Louis, MO.
+The project will continue add more coverage area and adjust its workflow based on experiment feedback.
 The experiment result showed a significant improvement.

 ## [](#header-2)Experiment Locations